PawelBuczek/encounter-handler-pf2e/README.md

 leave `Database` blank
 _note: for some tools it may be required to set driver property `allowPublicKeyRetrieval` to `true`_

-# Containerization with Docker (not yet fully established):
+# Containerization with Docker:
 1. Run Maven goal: `mvn clean package -DskipTests`
-2. Build Docker image locally: `docker build -t pbuczek/encounter-handler-pf2e-back .`
+2. Build Docker images locally: using `docker-compose.yaml`

-3. Run Docker image `docker run -p 8080:8080 pbuczek/encounter-handler-pf2e-back`
-   (it will fail for now because it cannot connect to database)
+# Running tests:
+- Tests are divided into UnitTests, ApplicationTests and IntegrationTests
+- UnitTests can be run on their own
+- in order to run ApplicationTests or IntegrationTests, MariaDB database needs to be accessible (for example by running db in `docker-compose.yaml`)

 # Notes about usage:
 - there are 2 User types, STANDARD and ADMIN